Country Guide

 Authority

 USCIS: 8 CFR §103.2(b)(3); UKVI: Home Office guidance on translations for visa applications.
-Both accept the translator's signed declaration of competence and accuracy without national qualification requirements.
+Both guidance frameworks refer to translator certification rather than a single national translator qualification, subject to the receiving authority's current requirements.

 Steps